Jiu Jitsu Armbar: Everything You Need to Know

 Armbar from Mount

-The mount is one of the most dominant positions in Brazilian jiu-jitsu.
-It’s a valuable position that gives you a variety of efficient submission moves, such as the armbar, triangle choke, Americana, collar chokes, etc.
+It’s a valuable position that allows you to use various efficient submission moves, such as the armbar, triangle choke, Americana, and collar chokes.

 Getting an armbar from the mount position is significantly more impressive in finishing your opponent and, consequently, the BJJ or MMA fight.
 So, what is the best way to accomplish the mounted armbar?